Beyond monoculture: polydisperse moment methods for sub-stellar atmosphere cloud microphysics I. Examining properties of the exponential distribution: Y-dwarf KCl cloud simple 1D example

 \section{Y-dwarf KCl cloud simple 1D example}

 In this Section, we apply our new equation set to a simple 1D KCl Y-dwarf example.
 We follow the same setup from \citet{Gao2018}, taking their Y-dwarf temperature-pressure (T-p) profiles, log g and constant $K_{\rm zz}$ parameters used in their study.
 We use a simple, second order explicit 1D vertical diffusion and advection time stepping scheme, similar to that used in recent Exo-FMS GCM simulations of brown dwarfs \citep{Lee2024, Lee2025}.
 For the cloud microphysics, we use the ODE system presented in \citet{Lee2025} which includes condensation/evaporation, collisional growth and homogeneous nucleation, but with the modifications for the exponential distribution rates from this study when appropriate.
-We assume that the settling velocity for each moment is well defined at the mass weighted radius (Eq. \ref{eq:rc}) as derived from the moment solutions at each timestep.
+We assume that the settling velocity for each moment is well defined at the mass-weighted radius (Eq. \ref{eq:rc}) as derived from the moment solutions at each timestep.
 We also assume that the particles are well coupled to the turbulent flow, and so are also vertically diffused in the atmosphere at the given $K_{\rm zz}$ eddy diffusion coefficient \citep[e.g][]{Woitke2020}.
 We integrate the 1D column in time for 10$^{9}$ seconds, after which all variables show relative differences less than 10$^{-6}$ between timesteps.
+We plot the relative difference between the exponential and monodisperse results as